-- When travelling this machine self-propelled, take the "travelling posture" with which the boom, hook block, and outriggers are stowed. - Travelling with the boom extended or Pick & Carry is essentially prohibited.
-This will overturn the machine, causing serious injury accidents. - Do not use this machine for other purpose than the major purpose such as using it for carrying the load on the machine. - Follow the local laws and regulations if travelling the machine on public roads.
+- When travelling this machine self-propelled, take the "travelling posture" with which the boom, hook block, and outriggers are stowed. - Travelling with the boom extended or Pick & Carry with the boom extended is essentially prohibited.
+This will overturn the machine, causing serious injury accidents.
+If you have to perform Pick & Carry by necessity, see "5.2.26 PICK & CARRY OPERATION" and strictly observe the methods described and cautions given. - Do not use this machine for other purpose than the major purpose such as using it for carrying the load on the machine. - Follow the local laws and regulations if travelling the machine on public roads.